Housing affordability is the current topic of conversation at dinner tables across Australia.

 Better still may be to loan them the money to protect it from unintended persons who could claim part of the assets.

 It's natural for parents to want to financially help their children.

 And these days many of us want to do it while we're on the top of the ground and not underneath it!

 But before you decide on a strategy to help your children buy property, you must ensure you have accessed expert advice from a qualified wealth strategist.

-While it’s always a beautiful thing to do, financially helping your children needs to be well thought-out and well-managed.
+Tips: While it's always a beautiful thing to do, financially helping your children needs to be well-thought-out and well-managed.